I am not always hypervigilant

 cuffing.
 Can you resist the urge to kill me?

-KB Brookins (also known as KB) is a poet, essayist, and cultural worker from Stop Six, Fort Worth, Texas.
-Their poetry has been published in American Poetry Review, Electric Literature, Cincinnati Review, and other places; their essays have been published in Teen Vogue, Autostraddle, and Blavity.
-Their chapbook How To Identify Yourself with a Wound (Kallisto Gaia Press, 2022) won the Saguaro Poetry Prize.
-KB has earned fellowships with PEN America, Lambda Literary, The Watering Hole, African American Leadership Institute – Austin, and elsewhere.
-Currently, they are an Artivism Fellow with Broadway Advocacy Coalition.
+KB Brookins (also known as KB) is a Black/queer/transmasculine poet, essayist, and cultural worker from Fort Worth, Texas.
+Their writing is published in Academy of American Poets, Huffington Post, American Poetry Review, Teen Vogue, Electric Literature, Okayplayer, Oxford American, and elsewhere.
+KB is the author of How To Identify Yourself with a Wound (Kallisto Gaia Press, 2022), a chapbook selected by ire’ne laura silva as winner of the Saguaro Poetry Prize.
+They have earned fellowships from PEN America, Broadway Advocacy Coalition, Lambda Literary, and The Watering Hole among others.